 Completed Reside Project Tenant

 I am able to focus on achieving my goals in a realistic way.
 I live independently and know where to get supports.
 In this short amount of time, I have been able to achieve goals and set new ones.
 I look forward to what is next.
 Thank you.

 [Purpose Construction] has been very helpful to me and my family, and it’s very helpful to the community, this job gives me comfort and gives me more sense of purpose.
 I was working at a very hard job site, but I’m thinking it’s helping the community, and it gave me more courage in my heart.
 I see Purpose Construction giving back to the community, and I need to be with a company like this”

 Senay started working at Purpose Construction as a refugee and newcomer to Canada.
 Purpose was Senay’s first employer after fleeing religious persecution and war in Eretria.
 At Purpose, he was able to develop his English while learning trades-based skills and earning Canadian work experience.
 Today, Senay’s infectious good nature is a major asset to the Purpose Construction family.
 He is a skilled carpenter, managing large teams on commercial and residential jobs.

-Raising the Roof estimates that the renovations will be completed by July 2022.
+Raising the Roof estimates that the renovations will be completed by Late Summer 2022.
 By this time, the interior and exterior work will be finished, creating 3 units of affordable housing, with a shared outdoor space and accessible access on the main level.

-Raising the Roof anticipates that the Indigenous families and youth will move into their new homes in August 2022.
-Fearless R2W will help them move in and provide ongoing wraparound supports through their circles of support.
+Raising the Roof anticipates that the Indigenous families and youth will move into their new homes in Fall 2022.
+NECRC and Fearless R2W will help them move in and provide ongoing wraparound supports through their circles of support.